 She outlined that some of the ongoing issues her staff was working on include the retention of diverse faculty members, raising scholarship funding, diversity and inclusion training and completing spaces for different cultural groups in the Red Gym.

 BIPOC Coalition members called attention to Blank’s recent comment about the ongoing racial justice movement.

-“You say that there’s three crises on campus, one including a social movement,” BIPOC Coalition member Juliana Bennet said.
+“You say that there’s three crises on campus, one including a social movement,” BIPOC Coalition member Juliana Bennett said.
 “So if the social movement has been happening for years, is a problem on campus, it needs your direct attention.”